-- Follow the basic ASACLEAN purging instructions to clean the barrel and screw with ASACLEAN purging compound before a temporary or extended shutdown.
-For grade selection, refer to the ASACLEAN Product Line sheet or speak with a Technical Sales Representative.
-A filled grade of ASACLEAN, such as EX Grade, cannot be used for sealing the machine.
+- Follow the basic ASACLEAN purging instructions to clean the barrel and screw with an ASACLEAN purging compound before a temporary or extended shutdown.
+For grade selection, refer to the ASACLEAN Grade Selection Guide or contact a Purging Process Expert at ASACLEAN.
+Please note: A filled grade of ASACLEAN, such as EX Grade, cannot be used for sealing the machine.

-- Feed one barrel capacity of the unfilled grade of ASACLEAN into the machine with the screw rotation at a slow to medium speed.
-For molding machines, the screw should be kept in the forward position.
-As soon as material comes from the machine, stop the screw rotation.
-To ensure that the barrel is full of ASACLEAN, check the feed throat which should still be filled with ASACLEAN.
+- Feed one barrel capacity of the same grade of ASACLEAN at a slow screw speed.
+For injection molding machines, it is best to shut down with 1/3–1/2 barrel capacity of melted ASACLEAN in front of the screw.
+To ensure that the barrel is full, check that the feed throat is still filled with ASACLEAN.

-- Feed a small amount of fresh ASACLEAN to force out the previously charged ASACLEAN.
+- When ASACLEAN has completely melted, feed a small amount of fresh ASACLEAN to displace the previously charged ASACLEAN.
 Verify the material is free of contamination.
-ASACLEAN tends to pick-up additional contaminants if they are present during the shut-down.